 Clinical & Experimental Allergy was launched in 1971 and has been the official journal of the British Society for Allergy & Clinical Immunology ever since.
 Published for the BSACI by Wiley-Blackwell, all the journal’s content, including free virtual issues, accepted articles published online in advance of issues, and the archive of content reaching as far back as the first article by Jack Pepys on clinical immunology and the ‘practise of allergy’ can be found on the journal’s website.

-For information on how to become a BSACI member which includes, for most membership categories, being able to access the journal online, click here.
+For information on how to become a BSACI member which includes being able to access the journal online, click here.

 Clinical & Experimental Allergy caters to clinicians and scientists working in all fields in which allergic sensitivity plays a part.
 As well as original articles, the journal carries regular reviews and editorials written by leading authorities in their field.
 Emphasis is placed on work which enables clinicians to apply immunological methods and procedures to investigation and treatment.